What is child-centred play therapy (CCPT)?

 Play is seen as the child’s language and ‘toys’ as their words.
-Accordingly, the therapeutic materials in the playroom have been carefully selected to facilitate self-expression.
-The play may involve sand, arts and crafts, dress ups, music or roleplay.
+Accordingly, the therapeutic materials in the playroom have been carefully selected to facilitate communication.

 But the most important resource in the playroom is the therapist.
-Just like in other types of therapy, the child-clinician relationship is the highest predictor of positive treatment outcomes.
+Just like in other modalities, the child-clinician relationship is the highest predictor of positive treatment outcomes.

-As this is a non-directive modality, children are not pushed to say or do anything they don’t feel ready to.
-Play Therapy allows children to take the lead in their sessions, where they make their own decisions and work at their own pace.
+This is a non-directive approach.
+Children are not pushed to say or do anything they don’t feel ready to.
+In session, children are allowed to take the lead, make their own decisions and work at their own pace.

 Play Therapy follows the child’s own internal process.
 It is therefore important for parents to be patient and trust the process.
 Sometimes this can be hard to do, as symptoms may worsen before an improvement is seen.

-Play Therapy works well for children who are struggling with emotional/behavioural difficulties that affect their sense of well-being and ability to learn and grow optimally, such as:
+Play Therapy works well for children who are struggling with emotional and behavioural difficulties that affect their sense of well-being and ability to learn and grow optimally, such as:

 • Common childhood problems and concerns (e.g. low self-esteem, poor social skills, bullying and self-regulation issues).